andrewlkraft/edge-detect/README.md

-# Repo for playing around with Pillow and images
+# Very simple sobel edge detection algorithm for .webp

 My inspiration for working on this was a computerphile video: https://www.youtube.com/watch?v=C_zFhWdM4ic&t=0s